 One variable star YOU can see this month is Betelgeuse, normally the brightest star in the constellation of Orion, "The Hunter."
 It is easily seen in the eastern shoulder of The Hunter, even from within a city.

-To help you explore Betelgeuse, Orion, and the rest of the night sky, try using our special star comparison/finder chart below and observation guide (coming in February), or app on your phone.
+To help you explore Betelgeuse, Orion, and the rest of the night sky, try using our special star comparison/finder chart below and observation guide, or an app on your phone.

 March: Propus (Eta Geminorum)

 Besides its variability, Propus has another claim to fame.
-It lies within one degree of the ecliptic, the apparent path the Sun makes in the sky throughout the year.
+It lies within one degree of the ecliptic (the apparent path the Sun makes in the sky throughout the year).
 This is also the part of the sky where you can find the Moon, and many other solar system objects that are much closer to us than the distant stars.
 The ecliptic draws its name as being in the part of the sky where eclipses of the Sun and Moon occur.
-Occasionally, the Moon will pass in front of, or “occult,” Propus.
+Occasionally, the Moon will occult (pass in front of) Propus.
 Rarely, one of our solar system planets may occult the star.
 The last time this happened was in 1910, when Venus made its way in front of the star.

-To help you explore Propus, Gemini, and the rest of the night sky, try using our special star comparison/finder chart below and observation guide (coming in March), or app on your phone.
+To help you explore Propus, Gemini, and the rest of the night sky, try using our Propus star comparison/finder chart below and observation guide, or an app on your phone.